 His honors include the Secretary of Defense Medal for Meritorious Civilian Service, which he received in 1994 for representing the military before the Supreme Court.
 In the private sector, he worked at two top law firms in Washington, D.C., and as assistant general counsel for Verizon Communications from 2004 to 2009.

 Paul received his law degree in 1980 from Stanford Law School, where he was a published member of the Stanford Law Review.
 He clerked for Judge Robert H. Bork of the U.S. Court of Appeals for the D.C.
 Circuit.
 In 2010, he received a Master’s Degree in Public Policy from George Washington University.
 He also holds a Bachelor of Arts degree in philosophy from Washington and Lee University in Lexington, Va., where he graduated summa cum laude with honors in philosophy.

-Larkin, born and raised in New York, N.Y., is a life-long New York Giants fan.
-He and his wife Lee currently reside in Alexandria, Va.
-They have three sons and a chocolate Labrador retriever named Cocoa.
+Paul, born and raised in New York, N.Y., is a life-long New York Yankees and New York Giants fan.
+He and his wife Lee currently reside in Alexandria, Virginia, with their black Labrador retriever, Bodhi.